saching13/handwritingrecognition_backpropogation/README.md

 This project involves building a machine learning model for hand written digit recognition using backpropogation using minimal preprocessing and neurons.
 It's implementation was based on a [research paper](http://yann.lecun.com/exdb/publis/pdf/lecun-90c.pdf)

+ ## Slack integration
+   Slack client is integrated in train.py file so that training rate at each epoch and final graph of each epoch can be seen on the from slack without the command line or using system.

  ## Dataset:
    The dataset used is a MNSIT dataset which contains training set of 60,000 and a test set of 10,000 grayscale